 Do you wear Korean or Chinese streetwear brands?
 If yes, which ones?

 Who’s going to be the king of streetwear brands in 2022 and why?

-Are there any other hype streetwear labels missing from this list and you would like me to add?
+Are there any other hype streetwear labels missing from this list that you would like me to add?

 Please leave your comments below so others can benefit from your expertise.